Tropical Storm Ophelia moves inland over North Carolina as coastal areas lashed with wind and rain

 One study simulated tropical cyclone tracks from pre-industrial times, modern times and a future with higher emissions.
 It found that hurricanes would track closer to the coasts including around Boston, New York and Virginia and be more likely to form along the Southeast coast.

-Brumfield reported from Silver Spring, Maryland.
-AP Radio reporter Jackie Quinn in Washington and AP reporter Lisa Baumann in Washington state contributed.
+AP Radio reporter Jackie Quinn in Washington and AP writer Jonathan Mattise in Nashville, Tennessee, contributed.

 Follow AP's climate coverage at: https://apnews.com/hub/climate-and-environment